esnet/iperf/docs/invoking.rst

           --username username
                  username to use for authentication to the iperf server (if built with OpenSSL support).
 The password will be prompted for inter- actively when the test is run.
+Note, the password to use can also be specified via the IPERF3_PASSWORD environment variable.
+                 If this variable is present, the password prompt will be skipped.

           --rsa-public-key-path file
                  path to the RSA public key used to encrypt  authentication  cre- dentials (if built with OpenSSL support)